LivingSkySchoolDivision/MySchoolSaskEnhancementSuite/README.md

 # MySchoolSask Enhancement Suite
 This browser extension adds usability enhancements to the MySchoolSask web app.

+This extension has been tested on *Mozilla Firefox*, *Google Chrome*, and *Microsoft Edge (Chromium Dev Version)*.
+It does not currently work properly in *Opera*, and Opera support should be considered experimental.

 # What is MySchoolSask?
 MySchoolSask is a provincial student information system for school divisions in Saskatchewan, Canada.